simonkeng/simonkeng.github.io/cljj.md

 ### searching

-`f` to find the first occurance of a character on the current line. `fa` will jump to the first occurance of 'a' on the current line.
+`/` to search and `n` to go to the next occurance of the search, `N` to go in reverse.
+Regex can be used in searching.

 `%` will jump to the first occurance of parentheses or brackets.